California Driver Handbook - Handling Emergencies

 - Avoid especially slippery areas, such as ice patches, wet leaves, oil, or deep puddles.

 This type of skid is usually caused by braking too hard at a high rate of speed and locking the wheels.
 The vehicle will skid no matter which way the steering wheel is turned.
 Take your foot off the brake to unlock the wheels.
-Then, straighten the front wheels as the vehicle begins to straighten out, if your vehicle is not equipped with anti-lock brakes and you enter a locked wheel skid, step on the brake gradually until you are at a safe speed to continue driving.
+Then, straighten the front wheels as the vehicle begins to straighten out.
+If your vehicle is not equipped with anti-lock brakes and you enter a locked wheel skid, step on the brake gradually until you are at a safe speed to continue driving.
 However, if you press the brake pedal and it sinks to the floor, quickly pump the brake pedal to build pressure.
-As you’re pumping the breaks, down shift your vehicle into a lower gear or neutral to slow down.
+As you’re pumping the brakes, down shift your vehicle into a lower gear or neutral to slow down.
 Then try using your emergency or parking brake to stop.
 Slow the vehicle gradually until you are at a safe speed to continue driving.

 If your accelerator becomes stuck you should: